LenardMiller/Crazy-Critters-Attack/README.md

 # Crazy Critters Attack
-A small tower defense game made in Java using Processing, formerly known as Sketch TD
+A small tower defense game made in Java using Processing, formerly known as Sketch TD.
+Now in alpha!
+## Playtesting Info
+Enemies will try to destroy the machine at the center, place turrets and walls to protect it.
+Walls are not recommended until passed level 10 or so.
+Don't touch the keyboard.
 ## Key Commands
 case sensitive
 ### Spawn Projectile